 Devices are available from any southbound system registered through the Itential Automation Platform (IAP).
 This includes the option of one or more instances of NSO and Itential Automation Gateway.
-At this time, Configuration Manager reads and analyzes the devices; however, in future integrations, device turn-up and device remediation will be possible.

 On the Devices home page, a grid view of device cards renders multiple details for each device available from southbound systems.
 The cards can be filtered and sorted by various fields and includes pagination to mitigate slow load times for large collections of devices.

 Each device card can also be selected and edited on its own Device Details page.

 On the Details page of a device, helpful information is displayed in four cards arranged horizontally at the top and in one larger sized card with tabs displayed beneath.
 More cards will be made available in the future to provide further quick actions.
 Additional tabs will also be added to the larger card to allow for the display of more advanced features.

 |Device Details||Displays pertinent device information.
 Allows user to check if device is synced.|

 |Device Status||Display the status of a device.|